- This competition is open to all schools attending an FGE Day event. FGE affiliation is not required for this competition.

 - You can compete in Knowledge Bowl only at the first FGE Day you attend this school year.

-- You will need to submit an entry form in advance for the competition.
+- You will need to enter in advance in order to compete.
+You will do this on your FGE Day registration.
 Deadline to enter is the same as the registration deadline for the FGE Day you plan to attend.

 - Each school may enter up to two teams.
 There should be no more than three members on a team.

-- Download and study the Knowledge Bowl Study Guide and PAGE’s Code of Ethics brochure, including the eleven standards, associated definitions and all information in the brochure.
+- Download and study the Knowledge Bowl Study Guide and PAGE’s Code of Ethics brochure, including the ten standards, associated definitions, and all information in the brochure.

 - Each team will need to bring an internet accessible device for use during the competition.